gneu77/rx-signals/docs/rx-signals_start.md

 ### Reactive dependency injection <a name="reactive-di"></a>

-DI as you know it from classic OO-programming, is used to decouple usage and creation of dependencies.
+Classic DI is used to decouple usage and creation of dependencies.
 It thus allows for different concrete types without breaking dependencies, e.g. to allow for simple testability.
 But there's a problem with classic DI.
 All dependencies still need to be available at the time of object creation (class instantiation), because they are used in imperative instead of reactive code.
 Some DI-implementations even have problems with cyclic dependencies (which is no issue at all for our reactive DI).